-- Social Work Services: - o Improvement of students' attendance - o Identification of patterns of non-attendance - o Provision of referral assistance - o Retention strategies - o Interventions to assist students dealing with problems involving home, school, and community - Guidance Services: - Mental health and career services - o Counseling activities with students regarding learning styles/problems - o Evaluating the abilities of students - Assisting students to make their own educational and career planning and exploration choices - o Referrals as needed and requested to mental health and counseling assistance - Assisting students in personal and social development - o Assisting other staff members in planning and conducting guidance programs - o Assisting students in transitioning to job training, job placement, or future - o education - Students with Disabilities Support Services: - Assistive or adaptive equipment or special printed materials for AEL students with special needs - o Referrals as needed and requested to Title IV (DRS). - Assessment and Testing:
+- Social Work Services: - Improvement of students' attendance - Identification of patterns of non-attendance - Provision of referral assistance - Retention strategies - Interventions to assist students dealing with problems involving home, school, and community - Guidance Services: - Mental health and career services - Counseling activities with students regarding learning styles/problems - Evaluating the abilities of students - Assisting students to make their own educational and career planning and exploration choices - Referrals as needed and requested to mental health and counseling assistance - Assisting students in personal and social development - Assisting other staff members in planning and conducting guidance programs - Assisting students in transitioning to job training, job placement, or future - \circ education - Students with Disabilities Support Services: - Assistive or adaptive equipment or special printed materials for AEL students with special needs - Referrals as needed and requested to Title IV (DRS). - Assessment and Testing: - o Activities to measure individual student achievement and outcomes - Any diagnostic testing used to further understand the instructional needs of the student

-- o Activities to measure individual student achievement and outcomes - Any diagnostic testing used to further understand the instructional needs of the student - Student Transportation Services: - Services which convey students and their children (in a family literacy setting) to and from school - o Includes trips between home and school and trips to school activities - Child Care Services: - Care of a child while an adult education student is engaged in eligible Adult Education and Literacy eligible instructional activities. - o Coordination of these services with other entities within the community. - Literacy Services: (Literacy activities in conjunction with AEL instructional programming) - Volunteer Literacy including coordination, training, tutor scheduling, and other support activities that promote student learning. - o Family Literacy including coordination and activities in parenting education and parent-child activities (PACT).
+- Student Transportation Services: - Services which convey students and their children (in a family literacy setting) to and from school - o Includes trips between home and school and trips to school activities - Child Care Services: - Care of a child while an adult education student is engaged in eligible Adult Education and Literacy eligible instructional activities. - \circ $\,$ Coordination of these services with other entities within the community. - Literacy Services: (Literacy activities in conjunction with AEL instructional programming) - Volunteer Literacy including coordination, training, tutor scheduling, and other support activities that promote student learning. - Family Literacy including coordination and activities in parenting education and parent-child activities (PACT).
 Child education must be funded by an appropriate child education partner. - Workplace Literacy including, but not limited to, coordination of workplace education projects that are designed to meet the unique needs of participating workers and employers.